10 Best Things To Do in the Gothic Quarter of Barcelona

 The central focal point of the Gothic Quarter of Barcelona is the massive Barcelona Cathedral.

 Construction of this Gothic cathedral lasted from the 13th century to the 15th century.
-Prior to that, a church of some incarnation has stood here for over 1,500 years.
+Before that, a church of some incarnation has stood here for over 1,500 years.
 The history of this area of Barcelona goes back over 2,000 years.

 Carrer del Bisbe